mindee/mindee-api-dotnet/README.md

 ```

 ### Define the API Key
-The api key is got with `IConfiguration`.
+The API key is retrieved using `IConfiguration`.
-So you could define it in multiple ways :
+So you could define it in multiple ways:
-- From environment
+- From an environment variable
 ```
 MindeeApiSettings__ApiKey
 ```